 Soft commodities are agricultural products or livestock.
 They are typically grown rather than mined or extracted.
 Examples include:

-- Agricultural Products: Wheat, corn, soybeans, coffee, sugar, and cotton fall into this category.
-Prices are influenced by factors such as weather conditions, crop yields, and global demand.
+- Agricultural Products: Wheat, corn, soybeans, coffee, sugar and cotton fall into this category.
+Prices are influenced by factors such as weather conditions, crop yields and global demand.

 - Livestock: This includes commodities like live cattle and lean hogs.
-Prices are affected by supply chain dynamics, feed costs, and consumer demand.
+Prices are affected by supply-chain dynamics, feed costs and consumer demand.

-Here’s a breakdown of some of the most popular commodities traded in the CFD market:
+Here is a breakdown of some of the most popular commodities traded in the CFD market:

-- Gold – Gold is considered a safe-haven asset and is often used as a hedge against inflation, currency fluctuations, and economic instability.
-Central bank policies, geopolitical tensions, and USD strength (since gold is priced in USD) are some of the main factors affecting the price of the asset.
-We recommend watching for trends during times of economic uncertainty or when the USD is volatile if you consider trading CFDs on gold.
+- Gold – Gold is considered a safe-haven asset and is often used as a hedge against inflation, currency fluctuations and economic instability.
+Central-bank policies, geopolitical tensions and the strength of the US dollar (as gold is priced in USD) are among the main factors affecting its price.
+Consider monitoring trends during periods of economic uncertainty or when the US dollar is volatile if you plan to trade CFDs on gold.

 Brokers Compared by Gold Spread